reposense/RepoSense/docs/DeveloperGuide.md

 - [**api.js**](../frontend/src/static/js/api.js)- loading and parsing of the dashboard content
 - [**v_summary.js**](../frontend/src/static/js/v_summary.js) - module that supports the ramp chart view
 - [**v_authorship.js**](../frontend/src/static/js/v_authorship.js) - module that supports the authorship view

+### JSON report files
+- **summary.json** - a list of all the repositories and their respective details
+- **projName/commits.json** - contains information of the users' commits information (e.g. line deletion, insertion, etc), grouped by date
+- **projName/authorship.json** - contains information from git blame, detailing the author of each line for all the processed files

 ### Main (main.js)
 This contains the logic for main VueJS object, `window.app`, which is responsible for passing the necessary data into the relevant modules to be loaded.